NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/websocket.md

 We can assume that the method of retrieving that information exists, and the implementation might look a little something like this.

+this isn't a *lot* of code, but it does require scrolling

+!! scroll to the bottom

 What we are calling a value is "the most recent person to have seen Across the SpiderVerse"